No. 22 San Diego State rallies past Boise State 27-16 - NewsBreak

 Patrick McMorris made two of the Aztecs’ three interceptions, and Jonah Tavai got three of their four sacks while the defense harassed and hit Bachmeier throughout the second half, forcing backup Jack Sears to play the final two series.

 Brookshire began the season as the Aztecs’ starting quarterback, but Johnson took over after two games when Brookshire injured his foot.
-Brookshire returned and struggled through two more starts before Johnson reassumed the starting job for the next six games, with Brookshire bumped to the third string behind freshman Will Haskell.
+Brookshire returned and struggled through two more starts before Johnson reassumed the starting job for the next six games, with Brookshire bumped to the third string behind freshman Will Haskell, who wasn’t in uniform Friday for reasons Hoke wouldn’t disclose.

-Brookshire hadn’t thrown a pass since Oct.
-15 and hadn’t thrown a TD pass since Sept.
-11.

-Bachmeier led an early 69-yard TD drive capped by a 20-yard TD pass to Rafdal for the tight end transfer from Nebraska’s first receiving touchdown in his five-year collegiate career.
-Boise State led 16-3 midway through the second quarter.
+“A lot of my coaches just say I’m a fighter, and I think that’s been present,” Brookshire said.
+“In life, things don’t always go the way you want them to, but what matters is how you respond to those things.”

 Johnson was 9 of 20 for 98 yards when Brookshire relieved him and immediately led the Aztecs 78 yards for their first TD on Matthews’ 29-yard catch-and-run.
 Brookshire strung together another quick drive ending with Matt Araiza’s 37-yard field goal 3 seconds before halftime.

 The Aztecs went ahead 20-16 to open the second half on a 75-yard drive that included a third-and-11 conversion and two fourth-down conversions, including Bell’s 2-yard TD run.
-McMorris’ second interception then led to a drive ending in Brookshire’s 16-yard TD run through the heart of Boise State’s defense.
+McMorris’ second interception then led to a drive ending in Brookshire’s TD run.

+“We’ll digest this, think about and look at the things we need to fix,” Broncos linebacker Kekaula Kaniho said.
+“But we know we’ll have one more opportunity to finish this season, and we’re excited to do that.”

 THE TAKEAWAY